-The system of Protected Areas for Natural Regeneration (PNR), areas will be focused on deforested areas adjacent to the gallery forests, which until the beginning of the project were used to cattle ranching and anthropogenic burning.
-The PNR's main anthropogenic activities are the physical isolation for the protection of deforested areas and the elimination of livestock, fires and hunting.
+The system of Protected Areas for Natural Regeneration (PNR), areas will be focused on deforested areas adjacent to the gallery forests, which until the beginning of the project were used for cattle ranching and anthropogenic burning.
+The PNR's main anthropogenic activities are physical isolation for the protection of deforested areas and the elimination of livestock, fires, and hunting.

-The Table 9, present the area in the project by nucleus and strata (2005-2020).
+Table 9, presents the area in the project by nucleus and strata (2020-2023).